 Many business ventures will fail in the early stages, often because of funding issues at the outset.
 Surviving the startup phase requires sufficient capital to cover expenses and a business plan to entice potential investors.
-The question then becomes: how can you approach LLC funding beyond simply having a good idea and a winning smile?
-Here are a few ideas.Peer-to-Peer (P2P) Lending Sites Social lending websites now represent when one of the most popular ways for startups to crowdfund their ventures.
+The question then becomes: How can you approach LLC funding beyond simply having a good idea and a winning smile?
+If your business startup is just getting off the ground, here are a couple of articles you may want to check out: Different Types of LLCs & The Way They Pay Taxes Small Business Administration Tips On Structuring a Real Estate Investment Business And if you’re ready to explore the world of small business funding, here are a few ideas.
+Funding Via Peer-to-Peer (P2P) Lending Sites Social lending websites now represent when one of the most popular ways for startups to crowdfund their ventures.
 Sites like these provide lending platforms for entrepreneurs providing them with easy access to both individual and institutional investors.
 As an alternative to traditional lending institutions, P2P crowdfunding sites are growing quickly, and represent an excellent opportunity for entrepreneurs to secure additional funds for their startup.
 Funding Via Initial Coin Offering (ICO) This is a complex process, but it’s gaining popularity as awareness about cryptocurrencies grows.
 An ICO, also known as an Initial Coin Offering, is similar to a cryptocurrency insofar as it uses distributed ledger and blockchain technology to offer potential investors something analogous to an IPO.
 Determining whether this option is right for you will require careful consideration.
 Nonetheless, funding a startup in this manner is becoming more accessible and popular.
 Government Sponsored Grants and Loans For Startups Every once in a while, Uncle Sam does something useful.
 Government sponsored lending programs offer incentives to traditional institutions like banks and credit unions.
 They target three main areas: Industries where they want to see growth (eg: green energy or energy efficient products) Individuals of a certain demographic (eg: military veterans) Certain locations (eg: struggling economic areas) For those interested in pursuing this avenue, have a look at the Small Business Administration’s search tool.
 Funding Via Credit Cards (Be Careful!)
 It’s not an abnormal practice to utilize credit cards for short-term financing for your LLC, especially if you are new to the game and don’t have a lot of experience under your belt.
 Traditional methods of securing loans, such as banks and credit unions, may be wary about lending to inexperienced investors.
 Nonetheless, entrepreneurs have started ventures as massive as Google using only personal credit cards.
 There is another option as well.
 Credit cards can be taken out in the business’s name, which is an option well worth looking into.
 One caveat here is that you want to avoid racking up too much credit card debt.
 Ideally, credit cards can be used as an option to bolster pre-existing capital.
 Leveraging Your Personal Network You’ve got friends and relatives.
 Don’t be afraid to ask them for loans.
 Just make sure you pay them back!
 Startup Loans Against Collateral One last option for those that are new to the game and are striking out with traditional institutions like banks or credit unions is to take out a loan against your personal assets.
 Collateral-based loans should be easier to obtain, but failure in your venture will result in the forfeiture of your assets.
 For some folks, the risk will be worth it.